In need of a few new advertisement ideas?

 - Help advertisers decide where they should be spending the bulk of their budget

 Initial beta tests of Google Attribution have seen success, with companies like HelloFresh reporting a 10% increase in conversions since using Attribution.
+For advertisement ideas, it’s a fantastic tool.

 8. Advertisement Ideas: AMP Landing Pages for Search and AMP Display Ads